What is a Stock Certificate?

 Stock certificate is the legal document which is considered to be evidence of ownership of the shares in the company and it consists of shareholder’s information including the name of the holder, issuing date, total number of shares issued to the holder, separate identification number accompanied by the corporate seal and signature.

-Stock Certificate is a legal document which authenticates ownership of a company by owning a number of shares together.
-Usually, the records of such ownership are kept in an electronic version in the broker’s server but upon request, a paper format version of the same can be attained.
+In simple words, Stock Certificate is a legal document which authenticates ownership of a company by owning several shares together.
+Usually, the records of such ownership are kept in an electronic version in the broker’s server, but upon request, a paper format version of the same can be attained.

 Stock Certificate Template

 Stock Certificate Template consists of the following:-

 #1 – Names and Dates – It includes the name of the company whose stocks are being represented for ownership.
 Next, it contains the person’s name that has purchased the said number of stocks, verifying the reliability of such information.
 The date also holds an essential relevance of the day upon which one becomes the owner of such stock.

 #2 – Certificate Number – Each certificate has its unique coding of the number, which is issued by the company to make it more convenient for tracking in case any issue or problem arises.